awaregroup/copilot-dataops/README.md

 1. Which hyper-parameter is the least reasonable?
 1. Add type hints to the functions
 1. Run the script and create data
+1. Introduce an error to your file, use the `/fix` command to resolve it.

 ## Exploratory data analysis